PAIDiPaidThis.com

 Why the price varies so much

 Method is the main driver.
-A single in-chair session using a light or laser costs more than a set of take-home trays you fill yourself over a couple of weeks.
-Combined treatment, where you get an in-practice boost plus trays for maintenance, sits at the top.
-On top of the method, the strength of the gel, the number of appointments, whether you need a scale and polish first, and the practice location all change the price.
-As a cosmetic treatment with no NHS involvement, there is no capped fee, so the real prices below cover a wide band.
+A single in-chair session using a light or laser costs more than a set of take-home trays you fill yourself over a couple of weeks, because it needs a dentist's chair time rather than just a lab-made tray and a tube of gel you use at home.
+Combined treatment, where you get an in-practice boost plus trays for maintenance, sits at the top of the range since you are paying for both.
+On top of the method, the strength of the gel, the number of appointments, and whether you need a scale and polish first all change the price.
+Who owns the practice matters too: a small independent dentist sets its own cosmetic fees, while a larger corporate-owned chain often prices whitening as a standard package across many sites, and the two do not always land at the same number for what looks like the same treatment.
+Location plays a part as well, with practices in more expensive areas generally charging more to cover their overheads.
+As a cosmetic treatment with no NHS involvement, there is no capped fee anywhere in this, so the real prices below cover a wide band rather than clustering around one figure.

 How to pay less